laberning/openrowingmonitor/docs/Engine_Validation.md

 We start with investigating the effects of *naturalDeceleration* being set below zero.
 There is no deterministic way to determine the *naturalDeceleration*: we normally would determine it by increasing its value in small steps until the stroke detection begins to break down, an indication that the detection is too rigid.
 Tuning this setting in a reliable way requires a lot of tests at a specific dragfactor, which we consider infeasible at this specific moment.
 Therefore, we simulate *naturalDeceleration*'s effect by delaying the determination of the dragfactor by 0.25 seconds, and allowing the sample used to span a maximum of 0.55 seconds, an approach also used by [[8]](#8).
 This guarantees that the outer (Drive) flanks are excluded, while retaining the core of the recovery phase.

-We accomplish by replacing:
+We accomplish this by replacing:

 ```javascript
 drag.addToDataset(dragTimer, dirtyDataPoints[rowerSettings.flankLength])
 ```

-with:
+with the following code:

 ```javascript
 if (dragTimer > 0.1 && dragTimer < (maxPreviousDragTimer - 0.1)) {